 Experts Who Fix It All

 When choosing either a gas or electric range, most people choose based on how they like to cook.
 For other appliances, the decision may come down to a matter of your location depending on the gas or electric hookups your home already has.
 Once you make your choice, your local Mr. Appliance is ready to ensure that your new appliances are set up correctly and continue to work properly for years to come.
-You can call us at (888) 998-2011 or schedule an appointment online to get started.
+You can call us or schedule an appointment online to get started.